 Join us as we celebrate the 30th anniversary of this Academy Award winning Waxahachie-made film.
 Screening will take place under the stars in beautiful Downtown Waxahachie, where several of the film's scenes were shot.
 Bring lawn chairs and blankets!
 Q&A following with Director and Waxahachie Native Robert Benton, and select cast members.

-To date, anticipated guests include Director Robert Benton, Yankton Hatten, Gennie James, Ray Baker
+Special guests include Director Robert Benton, Yankton Hatten, Gennie James, Ray Baker

 In 1930's Southern US, a widow and her family try to run their cotton farm with the help of a disparate group of friends.
 Starring: Sally Field, Lindsay Crouse, Ed Harris, Amy Madigan, Danny Glover, John Malkovich, Yankton Hatten, Gennie James, Ray Baker.
 Filming Location: Waxahachie and Ellis County